Published on

 The first term takes the number of times a particular word appears in a document and normalise it against the document length.
 This is also known as the term frequency (TF).
 The second term takes the logarithm of the ratio of the total number of documents divided by the frequency which the term is found across all documents in the corpus and is known as the inverse document frequency (IDF).

-The tidytext package in R makes constructing the TF-IDF score a breeze.2 All it needs is a vector of words, associated with each particular document and the frequency which it is found in the document.
+The tidytext package in R makes constructing the TF-IDF score a breeze.^[The tm package is another popular choice for text analysis.]
+All it needs is a vector of words, associated with each particular document and the frequency which it is found in the document.
 The bind_tf_idf function does the rest.

 geog_words <- tidy_recipe %>%